Timothy Murphy (sniper)

 Timothy Murphy (c.
 1751 – c.
 1818) was an American soldier who fought during the Revolutionary War.
 In the Saratoga campaign, Murphy is reputed to have shot and killed British Army officers Sir Francis Clerke and Simon Fraser.
-Murphy's life is the subject of a 1953 novel titled The Rifleman.
+Murphy's life is the subject of a 1953 novel titled The Rifleman by John Brick.

 Early life

 Relatively few details of Murphy's early life are known.
 He was born in the year 1751 near the Delaware Water Gap.
-His parents were Irish Catholics who most likely converted upon arriving in America possibly from County Donegal, Ireland who moved to Shamokin Flats (now Sunbury, Pennsylvania) in 1759, when Murphy was eight years old.
+His parents were Presbyterians from County Donegal, Ireland who moved to Shamokin Flats (now Sunbury, Pennsylvania) in 1759, when Murphy was eight years old.
 A few years later, Murphy became an apprentice to a Mr Van Campen and moved with the van Campen family to the Wyoming Valley, which was then the frontier.